-Students must have a minimum SAT score of 1500 on the Reading and Math sections from one test date OR a 33 composite on the ACT AND rank in the top 5% of their high school class to be considered for Seven-year Medical Programs.
+Students must have a minimum SAT score of 1500 on the Reading and Math sections from one test date OR a 34 composite on the ACT AND rank in the top 5% of their high school class to be considered for Seven-year Medical Programs.
 Those who qualify must submit their Common Application by November 1st and have all required application materials successfully submitted to the TCNJ Admissions Office by December 1st.
 Upon receipt of all required materials, TCNJ will email qualified candidates a supplemental application that must be submitted electronically within two weeks of receipt.
 Those candidates with strong supplemental applications will be offered an on-campus interview with TCNJ faculty and staff.
 Final interviews for the top candidates will be held at the New Jersey Medical School.
-Please contact medcar@TCNJ.edu for more information.
+Please contact medcar@TCNJ.edu for more information or click here.
 Learn more